nrjess/twitter-sna/README.md

 HTML output files containing explanatory text, R code, plus R output (both text and graphics).

-- We use [RStudio](www.rstudio.org) to work with R and R markdown files.
-  The software chain that connects scripts to output files depends on which output format you are using.
-We use the following:
-  - **Rmd file \> RStudio \> R \> rmarkdown \> knitr \> md file \>
-    pandoc \> html file**
-- We use [pandoc](https://pandoc.org) for this document.
-A version of pandoc comes bundled with RStudio, but if you want the most recent version, download it from <https://pandoc.org/>.

 ## References

 Bryan, J. (2018).
 Excuse me, do you have a moment to talk about version